ClusterHQ/flocker/docs/installation/setup-aws.rst

    * **Configure security group**:

      * If you wish to customize the instance's security settings, make sure to permit SSH access from the administrators machine (for example, your laptop).
-     * To enable Flocker agents to communicate with the :ref:`Flocker control service <enabling-control-service>` and for external access to the API, add a custom TCP security rule enabling access to ports 4523-4524.
+     * To enable Flocker agents to communicate with the Flocker control service and for external access to the API, add a custom TCP security rule enabling access to ports 4523-4524.
      * Keep in mind that (quite reasonably) the default security settings firewall off all ports other than SSH.
      * You can choose to expose these ports but keep in mind the consequences of exposing unsecured services to the Internet.
      * Links between nodes will also use public ports but you can configure the AWS VPC to allow network connections between nodes and disallow them from the Internet.